lukereding/nonstandard_deviations/_posts/2017-11-13-tidy_resampling_anova.md

 }
 ```

-The primary steps are to:
+The primary steps are now to:

 (a) permute one of the two columns (I chose the `cyl` column).
 (b) run an ANOVA for each of the permutations, from which we can